Supportive Care Service (SCS) - for Health Professionals

 Our Services:

-The Supportive Care Service (SCS) is for people with a life-limiting or progressive illness.
+The Supportive Care Service (SCS) is for people with a life-limiting or progressive illness with a prognosis of 12-24 months.
 The clinic offers management of complex pain or symptoms, associated with the life -limiting illness, requiring specialist multidisciplinary team management, and assistance with goals of care.
 This could include management of nutrition, swallowing, communication, mobility, facilitating referrals or linking to relevant services, and psychosocial and spiritual support.

 Refer to our campus map.